oleksandrstriuk/expert-system/README.md

 # Description

-Implementation of a simple expert system that allows you to assess the condition of the patient using logical rules and checking the input data.
+Implementation of a simple expert system that allows you to assess the condition of a patient using logical rules and checking the input data.

 The project is created using SWI-Prolog — a free implementation of the programming language Prolog.